DNDi aims to deliver:

 - Leish L205 series (new project in 2017): Following proof-of-principle with 205 series for VL, compounds of this series showed 100% parasite load reduction in liver and spleen in a VL murine model.
 Further characterization of this series is ongoing.

 Five projects in the translation phase:

-- DNDI-6148 oxaborole: In January 2016, DNDI-6148, from the oxaborole class, was nominated as a pre-clinical candidate for the treatment of VL.
+- DNDI-6148 oxaborole: In January 2016, DNDI-6148, from the oxaborole class, was nominated as a pre-clinical candidate for the treatment of VL and possibly CL.
 The preclinical toxicology studies package was completed in 2017.
 The decision was made to progress to Phase I single ascending dose in healthy volunteers in parallel with additional toxicological investigations.
 Satisfactory outcome of these two studies will trigger initiation of the multiple ascending dose part of Phase I.

 - DNDI-0690 nitroimidazole: DNDI-0690, a nitroimidazole for the treatment of VL and possibly CL, was selected for pre-clinical development in September 2015.
 A full preclinical toxicology and safety studies package was completed in 2017.
 The decision to progress to Phase I Single Ascending Dose in healthy volunteers was agreed in January 2018.

 - DNDI-5561 (new project in 2017): DNDI-5561 is the front-running second-generation aminopyrazole.
 Following positive results of efficacy and safety studies, DNDI-5561 was selected as pre-clinical candidate.